Introduction

 a. std::quoted:

-Companies can integrate it with input and output streams quite easily so that there is coherence and accuracy.
+Companies can seamlessly incorporate it with input and output streams to ensure consistency and precision.

 Example: